GfellerLab/MixTCRviz/README.txt

 - baseline.file (default=""): .rds file containing information about baseline repertoire.
     If empty, the default baseline repertoires are used.

-- use.allele (default=0): 0: All V/J alleles are merged at the gene level (recommanded).
-1: Alleles are kept.
+- use.allele (default=0): 0: All V/J alleles are merged at the gene level (recommended).
+    In this case, mouse TRAV genes corresponding to different strains are merged (TRAV10D and TRAVN10 become all TRAV10).
+    1: Alleles are kept, including mouse TRAV genes from different strains.

 - renormVJ (default=1): 1: When comparing to the baseline TCR repertoire, build CDR3 length distributions and CDR3 motifs corresponding to the V-J usage observed in the input TCRs.